-Clayton developed the I House in 2008 to give the public another option in mobile/manufactured/pre-fab home design.
-This home focuses on ultra modern design, environmentally friendly product’s and a hefty price tag.
-Which is its only downfall, at over $75,000 it’s entirely to expensive.
+The Clayton I House was developed in 2008 to give the public another option in mobile/manufactured/pre-fab home design.
+This home focuses on ultra-modern design, environmentally friendly products, and a hefty price tag.
+Which is its only downfall, at over $75,000 it’s entirely too expensive.
 Instead of trying to please the buyers of standard mobile homes, they tried to entice the green yuppie market.
-Rich, young professionals doesn’t want anything to do with mobile homes even if they don’t look like one, which is why I believe it hasn’t sold very well at all.
+Rich, young professionals don’t want anything to do with mobile homes even if they don’t look like one, which is why I believe it hasn’t sold very well at all.

-The interior of the i House has a very sleek and modern look as well.
-The kitchen offers ample storage and high end appliances.
-The bedrooms have built in storage as does the living room.
+The interior of the Clayton I House has a very sleek and modern look as well.
+The kitchen offers ample storage and high-end appliances.
+The bedrooms have built-in storage as does the living room.

-There’s so many great ideas you can get by looking at new designs and ideals from mobile home manufacturers.
-Just use your imagination and don’t let the “i can’t do that” bug get you.
+There are so many great ideas you can get by looking at new designs and ideas from mobile home manufacturers.
+Just use your imagination and don’t let the “I can’t do that” bug get you.
 You have the basis of a beautiful home, your sitting in it right now and you can make it whatever you want with a little hard work and vision.

 Thank you so much for reading Mobile and Manufactured Home Living!